Hugh Broughton (architect): Outside of Architectural Practice

 In addition to architectural practice Hugh is an active member of several groups related to the sectors of the profession in which his practice works.
 These groups include the UK Antarctic Heritage Trust, of which he is a trustee, SpaceArchitect.org, of which he is a member, and the Civic Trust Awards, of which he is a member.
 Hugh is a regular contributor to professional journals and has authored chapters in the best-selling book Antarctic Resolution, edited by Giulia Foscari.
-During the 1990's Hugh moved to Spain with his wife Melanie Ashton, and the pair undertook the commission to produce the guidebook Madrid: A Guide to Recent Architecture which was published by Ellipsis in 1997.
+During the 1990s Hugh moved to Spain with his wife Melanie Ashton, and the pair undertook the commission to produce the guidebook Madrid: A Guide to Recent Architecture which was published by Ellipsis in 1997.

-From 2018-2022 Hugh and his team at Hugh Broughton Architects collaborated with Bristol based artists Ella & Nicki and emerging practice Pearce+ on their project Building a Martian House.
+From 2018 to 2022 Hugh and his team at Hugh Broughton Architects collaborated with Bristol-based artists Ella & Nicki and emerging practice Pearce+ on their project Building a Martian House.
 For this he translated the artists' ambitions into an authentic architectural prototype, installed for the public in Bristol, that made extensive use of community outreach and specialist input from scientists and universities.

 In 2024 Hugh collaborated with the fashion designer Rick Owens on the design of a remote ski refuge, inspired by Charlotte Perriand's Le Refuge Tonneau.
 A prototype of the refuge was used as the backdrop to Owens' 2024 runway show for a collection with Italian fashion brand Moncler and presented at their event Moncler Genius in Shanghai, China.
 The event, which featured several other designers, musical performances and attended by 8000 guests plus 57million viewers online, is reported to be the largest single fashion event of all time.